 The islands are mostly uninhabited except for some fishing communities and only a few of the islands have tourist development.

 But slowly, the potential of the Perlas Islands as a beach resort and leisure destination is being realised.

-Condominium projects are also planned for Isla del Rey, Isla Saboga, Isla Pedro González
+Projects are also planned for Isla del Rey, Isla Saboga, Isla Pedro González

 The resort consists of 14 cabins offering total luxury, and a large and comfortable club house with bar and restaurant where, when they say “catch of the day”, you can believe it.
 Fish, lobster and crab are caught daily just off the island.

 Large, as Pearl Islands go (some 44 square kilometers), San Jose has abundant wildlife, rich vegetation and many rivers.
 Sea turtles inhabit the beaches and humpback whales are a common sight from the clubhouse verandah.
 It is therefore apt that Hacienda del Mar describes itself as an “eco village by the sea”.